floledermann/stimsrv/README.md

   name: "CSS Override Example",

-  // css property at the experiment level - applied on all frontends
+  // CSS applied on all frontends
   css: `
     /* CSS applied to the overall experiment. */ body {
       font-size: 12px;
     }
+    /* The classes set on the body can be used to apply styles only for specific roles, devices or tasks */ .has-ui-response button {
+      font-size: 14px;
+    }
   `,

   devices: [
     {
       id: "mobile",
-      // CSS to use for this device
+      // CSS applied only on this device
       css: `
         #interface-response {
           font-size: 2em;  /* double font size for "response" UI */